renxlice/meow-home-mobile-application/README.md

 # meow-home-mobile-application

-Mobile Application project that I successfully designed and developed, showcasing innovation, security, and user-centric functionality.
+Mobile Application Flutter project that I successfully designed and developed, showcasing innovation, security, and user-centric functionality.
 This project is tailored to deliver both utility and convenience, with key features including:

 Dzikir Program: A dedicated section to perform and manage daily dzikir activities seamlessly.